idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### How do you grow top talent

-### Performance Reveiws: Calibrations PSC, OLR, Connections

-[Performance reviews](https://imwrightshardcode.com/2021/06/discussing-rewards-for-people/) exist at most companies (I've been through Connects at MSFT, OLR at AMZN and PSC at FB), and for good reason they:

-- Ensure performance is evaluated consistently.
-- Provide forced feedback.
-- Distribute compensation in accordance to impact.
-- Validate growth plans and find opportunities across the organization.
-- Assess bottom performers and ensure action is taken.

-Best practices for performance reviews:

-- Before Calibrations:

-  - Continuous seeking feedback for team members, and anonymizing and providing feedback
-  - Continuous explanation of how tracking is occurring
-  - Doing mid point checkins, and peer manager review for hard situations (e.g. bottom performers and pending promotions)
-  - Consistent presentation template - this makes it easy for everyone to assess the presentation of people.
-  - Remind engineers you might find new data late, and what you do, that could change the assessment

-- At the start of every calibration session.
-Reminder that:

-  - Confidentiality is critical - Amazon says breaking confidentiality is a firing offense, which is great.
-  - Reminder of the importance of catching unconscious bias.
-  - Point is to calibrate the assessment process so it's fair.
-  - Include senior engineers - this helps the engineers trust the process is fair, and provides critical input.

-- After Calibrations:
-  - No surprises to the engineers, they should already be aware of their rating as it's been provided consistently.
-  - Provide as much feedback to engineers after the process, owning the message.
-  - Focus on growth plans (see above sections)

-Your role when representing people:

-- Gather data on what happened through the evaluation period.
-Gather more data on things that surprise you (like peer feedback, or accomplishments you wer enot aware of)
-- Present it as well as possible
-- Ensure the presentation is evaluated fairly by seeking feedback and focusing on fairness.
-- Calibrate yourself to ensure

-a post on preparing for calibrations

-### Performance reviews the pain and the suffering

-_I'm calling Performance reviews PSCs below, translate to your own company's process_

-For managers, PSCs are the super bowl, tight timelines, high stress, and high stakes.
-This leads to pain and suffering.
-First, a quick note on pain and suffering.
-Pain is a signal telling you need to act/pay attention.
-Suffering is the story you tell yourself, with such unhelpful attributes like practicing failure in advance and judging yourself from the past.

-The pains of the PSC - _Pain is a good thing, it tells you to pay attention, and act_

-- Take a lot of time to write
-- Have very high consequences for the individuals involved
-- One slip can cause big issues

-The things I suffer about during PSCs - _Suffering is unhelpful, try to avoid it_

-- Someone gets a bad outcome because I :

-  - didn't give them the right opportunity or sufficient feedback
-  - missed something critical during the year that I should have caught
-  - wrote the packet poorly, or presented the packet poorly (or both)
-  - found new information while presenting the packet
-  - procrastinated and didn't get everything done

-- As a result I am:
-  - screwing over the people who trust me most
-  - bad manager
-  - getting a well deserved bad review

-How to reduce pain and suffering. _Have no confusion, I rarely do these, but I wish I did_

-- Treat your own packet, just like those of your employees.
-  - Yes, that means you're writing your own review.
-  - Leave place holders that you'll fill in when you get data from what the folks you support did.
-  - It helps your boss know what you did, present it easier, and see expectations miss matches (likely needing more data from you).
-  - All the rules below also apply.
-- Update packets through the year.
-No wordsmithing.
-  - At least quarterly, monthly is better.
-  - Otherwise you won't remember.
-  - Quickly course correct.
-  - Include feedback you're getting.
-  - Bonus point for including what you plan to do.
-- Block your calender at work, and tell your family you're working nights and weekends
-  - Set expectation this will take 110% of your energy.
-  - Ensure your family knows and can support you.
-  - Remove all other stressors from your life at this time.
-- Prioritize packets by difficulty and impact
-  - Don't spend much time on mid-band no debate packets.
-  - Spend a lot of time on borderline packets.
-  - Spend a lot of time on promo packets, especially at the higher levels.
-  - Spend lots of time when there are misses.
-- Only think about a person's packet and calibrations when writing their packet.
-  - You can lose so much energy by ruminating on the suffering above.
-  - It's super hard, but if you catch yourself, tell yourself if I want to think about packets, I need to have my editor open and looking at a packet.
-Otherwise I need to think about something else.
-- Only work on one packet at a time
-  - Need to have a sense of progress/completion.
-  - No switching mid section/person.
-  - Only work on one section at a time.
-  - You are allowed to copy good sections from other packets.
-- Do 3 versions of a packet
-  - Need to have a sense of progress/completion.
-  - Spinning on wording early is pointless.
-And it's stressful.
-  - Wordsmithing something you won't keep is just procrastination.
-  - First version gather all the evidence, relevant ideas, ask folks you support for more evidence here.
-  - Second version: put it into rough sentences; go over it with another manager.
-  - Third version: make this one good.
-It's near final.
-Get a final review with other managers.
-- Make a very granular schedule, including when you're talking to people
-  - I schedule 3 blocks a day, including who's packet, what section and what draft.
-  - I schedule time to get feedback from the people you support.
-  - I schedule time to get feedback from other providers.
-  - I schedule time to review with tech leads.
-  - I schedule time to do mock calibrations.
-- Get support from other EMs
-  - Everyone can see our situations better then we can.
-  - Talk to other EMs for support.

 ### Recall career is just one part of your life

 Often, when folks think of career development, they fixate on their job title and compensation.
 Those aspects are important, but I encourage folks I support that career is only [one aspect of life](https://bit.ly/igor-wlb-manifesto), and they should look at their life holistically